DataDog/documentation/content/en/synthetics/private_locations.md

 ---

 <div class="alert alert-warning">
-This feature is in beta. <a href="https://app.datadoghq.com/privatelocations/2019signup">Sign up for the beta</a> to enable Synthetics private locations for your account.
+This feature is in beta.
+To enable Synthetics private locations for your account, use the corresponding sign-up form <a href="https://app.datadoghq.com/privatelocations/2019signup">for the Datadog US site</a> or <a href="https://app.datadoghq.eu/privatelocations/2019signup">for the Datadog EU site.</a>
 </div>

 ## Overview